-Demand Forecasting Methods: Using Machine Learning and Predictive Analytics to See the Future of Sales
+Demand Forecasting Methods: Using Machine Learning to See the Future of Sales

 What is the top pain point for business executives?
 Gartner, the world’s largest IT research firm, gives a clear answer: demand volatility.
 Too many factors — from weather fluctuations to posts by social media influencers — impact buyers, causing them to frequently change their minds.

-Worse still, things reshaping customer intentions happen quite unexpectedly.
-Think, for instance, of the teenage climate activist Greta Thunberg.
-Her refusal to fly for environmental reasons kick-started the “flight shame” movement, that caused a five-percent decrease in air passenger numbers in Sweden.
+Worse still, things reshaping customer intentions happen quite unexpectedly – from a competitor’s shop opening next door to the global lockdown due to the COVID-19 pandemic.
+Or consider the teenage climate activist Greta Thunberg.
+Her refusal to fly for environmental reasons kick-started the “flight shame” movement, which caused a five-percent decrease in air passenger numbers in Sweden.

 There is no magic wand to predict scenarios like the “Thunberg effect”.
 But there are technologies to improve the accuracy of demand forecasting.
 Honestly, it will never be 100 percent precise, yet it can be precise enough to help you achieve your business goals.